fcampelo/EC-Bestiary/README.md

 - Kenneth Sörensen - University of Antwerp, Belgium.
 - Rubén Ruiz - Universitat Politècnica de València, Spain.
 - Stefan Voß - Universität Hamburg, Germany.
+- Lars Magnus Hvattum - Molde University College, Norway.
+- Fernando Otero - University of Kent, U.K.

 *****

 ### How to Contribute

 If you know a paper that should belong to this list, please sent an e-mail to either [Claus](mailto:caranha@cs.tsukuba.ac.jp) or [Felipe](mailto:fcampelo@ufmg.br), or report an issue on our [Github repo](https://github.com/fcampelo/EC-bestiary).
-The criteria for inclusion are quite simple: _the work must be in a peer reviewed publication (journal or conference), and title or abstract must name the algorithm after the natural (or supernatural) metaphor on which it was based_.
+The criteria for inclusion are quite simple:

+1. the work must be in a peer reviewed publication (journal or conference);
+2. the title or abstract must name the algorithm after the natural (or supernatural) metaphor on which it was based;
+3. The paper must have been published on or after the year 2000.
+This is an absolutely arbitrary threshold (like so many others in our community), but personal observation suggests that the new millenium seems to have brought a deluge of Bio-inspired methods.

 It is also important to highlight that only the earliest known mention for each metaphor is included.